epam/edp-install/docs/operator-guide/install-edp.md

   !!! note
       It is highly recommended to use the latest released version.

-6. EDP can be integrated with the following version control systems:
+6. KubeRocketCI can be integrated with the following version control systems:

   * [Gerrit](https://gerrit-review.googlesource.com/Documentation/)
   * [GitHub](https://docs.github.com/en) (by default)